vmware-archive/gcp-env-bootstrap/README.md

 ## The generated `up.sh` script

-It is used to deploy a director.
+It is used to deploy a jumpbox and a director.

 Inputs: